JBoss.orgCommunity Documentation

 softScore DECIMAL(10, 5)

-, specify the hard and soft level sizes as
+);When using any type of bendable Score, specify the hard and soft level sizes as

 parameters: